-Coaching Professional (level 5)
+Coaching Professional EPA

+The Coaching Professional EPA is the end-point assessment for this level 5 standard.
 Coaching Professionals typically work with a wide range of individuals and teams across organisations, in every sector of industry and in public and third sector organisations.

 Coaching is a way of leading in a non-directive manner, helping people to learn through deep listening and asking reflective, open questions rather than instructing, giving advice or making suggestions.
 There is a growing demand for the professionalisation of coaching skills; one-to-one coaching, team and leadership coaching is becoming embedded within our culture and governance infrastructures in organisations to support future ways of working.